stef-k/meteor_bash_completions/README.md

 $meteor command [TAB]
 ```

+### Package management

+#### Add package

-Now the completion supports all packages from the package list, to test it type in terminal:
+The completion supports all packages from the package list, to test it type in terminal:

 ```bash
 $meteor add accounts[TAB]